ellenkolesnikova/ellenkolesnikova.github.io/research.md

 Crypto: Private Repair of User-Flagged Failures in Text-to-Image Services
 ============
 This project focuses on using cryptographic tools (namely secure multiparty computation) to securely remove bias from generative AI models.
 Consider the setting where a privately owned pre-trained model may be biased, e.g., it only generates images of men (not women) in leadership positions.
-The goal is to use an external party’s advice (which is also private) to finetune the model to eliminate the specific bias.
+The goal is to use an external party’s advice (which is also private) to fine-tune the model to eliminate the specific bias.
 We achieve this by computing on encrypted data.

 Work done as a part of an internship with Prof. Xiao Wang (Northwestern University); the resulting paper was submitted to NeurIPS 2025.

 Digital Humanities: Identifying the author of a Medieval text
 ============
+The goal of this work was to identify the author of a medieval text - the Passio Et Miracula Sancti Eadwardi Regis Et Martyris.
+Our work proposes, with much evidence, an author for this text, disproving previous beliefs.

+Our approach to authorship identification was three-pronged: through traditional analysis, stylometric analysis, and machine learning.
+My work lay in the machine learning part of this project; I trained an accurate model to distinguish the author (among four possible choices) of Latin text.
+When running the Passio through my model, it was classified similarly to my co-authors' traditional and stylometric analyses.

-Collaboration with Georgia Tech’s Prof. Juliana Viezure and her student on using AI to attribute authorship of a medieval Latin text.
-Manuscript is in preparation for submission to a history journal.
+The resulting paper is in preparation for submission to a history journal.

 Misc. individual projects
 ============
 - [Some coding projects](https://github.com/ellenkolesnikova/projects){:target="_blank"} - several projects ranging from basic data structures to assembly code and AI
 - [A simple technical introduction to ZK proofs](https://ellenkolesnikova.github.io/assets/files/zkintro.pdf){:target="_blank"} - I wrote this when studying zero-knowledge proofs
-[A paper introducing backpropagation in neural networks](https://ellenkolesnikova.github.io/assets/files/neuralnetworks.pdf){:target="_blank"} - I wrote this for my AP calc class
+- [A paper introducing backpropagation in neural networks](https://ellenkolesnikova.github.io/assets/files/neuralnetworks.pdf){:target="_blank"} - I wrote this for my AP calc class